Updated August 2021

-Protection Regulation (GDPR], the guidelines on the Information Commissioner’s website as well as our professional guidelines and requirements.
+The practice aims to meet the requirements of the Data Protection Act 2018, the General Data Protection Regulation (GDPR), the guidelines on the Information Commissioner’s website as well as our professional guidelines and requirements.

 You will be asked to provide personal information when joining the practice.
-The purpose of processing your personal data is to provide optimum dental health care and prevention.
+The purpose of processing your personal data is to provide you with optimum dental health care and prevention.

 The categories and examples of data we process are: